MbareteBot/2020-2021-Public/Robot/src/README.md

 ### Files and classes description:
 - control.py:
-  - PIDSystem: Provides with functions to run a PID calculation.
+  - PIDSystem: Provides functions to run a PID calculation.
   - OdometrySystem: Allows the use of sensors to estimate change in position over time.

 - ev3_device.py: